AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 # Model Mixing/Merging

 The logic behind model mixing is to create an "inbetween" of multiple models, for example if you want to combine and 2D Anime model with a realistic 3D model to get a 2.5D model you would mix both of them together.
-There are other purposes as well if you want to go more in depth.
+There is also U-net block merge which is more complicated.

 ![](215274766-7d78df50-bb01-4e7b-84b6-04fed94b92ef.png)